 Q: Is each team required to appoint a Communications Officer?

 A: Yes.
-For the 2020 – 2021 hockey season, each team in Manitoba is required to appoint a Communications Officer who will be responsible for ensuring all individuals in and around the team are equipped with updated and relevant information regarding the COVID-19 health crisis.
-The Hockey Manitoba Communications Officer Toolkit clearly outlines the roles and responsibilities of the Communications Officer and provides information to help guide the Communications Officer throughout the hockey season.
+For the 2021 – 2022 hockey season, each team in Manitoba is required to appoint a Communications Officer who will be responsible for ensuring all individuals in and around the team are equipped with updated and relevant information regarding the COVID-19 health crisis.

 Q: When does the Communications Officer have to be in place?

 A: If the Communications Officer has not previously been established, it should be in place prior to players returning to the ice.
 This individual will handle all the Return to Play and safety protocols related to COVID-19.

 Q: For the 2021 – 2022 season, will teams be required to track players/parents in the facility/arena during practices and games?

 A: Yes.
-Teams will appoint a communications officer who will be responsible for tracking their own players.
+Teams will appoint a communications officer who will be responsible for tracking players/coaches/parents.
 The facility/arena would be responsible for the capacity of the facility/arena.
-Hockey Manitoba has released the appropriate tracking protocols that all teams are required to follow.